r19m89s/TechResume/README.md

 ###University of California, Santa Cruz
 #### 06/11/07-06/11/12

-   Graduated with a BS in Computer Science.
+   Graduated with a bachelor of science in Computer Science.

    Involved in many activities on campus (please inquire if interested).